freshehr/openEHR-101/docs/ckm/CC1-CKM-signup.md

+title: CKM signup
+permalink: CC1-CKM-signup.html
-title: "CKM signup" permalink: CC1-CKM-signup.html summary: This section provides guidance on how to sign up to Clinical Knowledge Manager. ---
+summary: This section provides guidance on how to sign up to Clinical Knowledge Manager.
+---

 Access Clinical Knowledge Manager via the appropriate link.
 The International Clinical Knowledge Manager can be accessed via